-It was 1520 when the Portuguese explorer Fernão de Magalhães made it to the southernmost tip of South America and, after passing through the now infamous Magellan Straits, he came upon a land inhabited by “giants so tall that the tallest of us only came up to their waist”.
-The region north of the 330 mile long straits was thereafter known as Patagonia, after the popular giant Patagon in Spanish novels at the time.
-South of the straits was labelled the Tierra del Fuego (Land of Fire), after Magellan spotted numerous glowing campfires during dark and overcast nights.
+It was 1520 when the Portuguese explorer Fernão de Magalhães made it to the southernmost tip of South America and, after passing through the now infamous Magellan Straits, came upon a land inhabited by “giants so tall that the tallest of us only came up to their waist.”
+This region, north of the 330 mile-long straits, was thereafter known as Patagonia, named after the fictional giant ‘Patagon’ who was famous in Spanish novels at the time.
+The region south of the straits was labeled ‘Tierra del Fuego’ (Land of Fire), after Magellan spotted numerous glowing campfires during dark and overcast nights.

-After an initial attempt at division in 1881 based on the highest peaks, it wasn’t until 1902 when the border was set across the summits of the most famous mountains, such as Fitzroy and San Lorenzo.
-Whilst tempers rose over the division, the climate remained as cool as ever compared to the rest of tropical South America, where four distinct seasons, sometimes all in one day, make this a wildly unpredictable area.
+After an initial attempt at division in 1881 based on the highest Andes peaks, it wasn’t until 1902 when the border between the two countries was finally set across the summits of some of the most famous mountains, including Fitzroy and San Lorenzo.
+Even while tempers rose over the division, the climate remained as cool as ever compared to the rest of tropical South America, where four distinct seasons, sometimes all in one day, make the Patagonia a wildly unpredictable area.

-On the northern extreme of the park, the granite peaks, lakes, woods and glaciers merge into an extraordinary encounter for those trekkers and climbers taking shelter in the village of El Chalten.
+On the northern extreme of the park, granite peaks, lakes, woods and glaciers merge into an extraordinary encounter for those trekkers and climbers taking shelter in the village of El Chalten.
 The soaring mountains of Fitz Roy (3405m) and Torre (3102m) contribute to the reputation of Patagonian peaks being the ultimate challenge, with climbers being subjected to vertical walls, falling rocks, unpredictable weather and fierce winds.